minimagick/minimagick/README.md

 ## Limiting resources

 ImageMagick supports a number of environment variables for controlling its resource limits.
-For example, you can enfore memory or execution time limits by setting the following variables in your application's process environment:
+For example, you can enforce memory or execution time limits by setting the following variables in your application's process environment:

 * `MAGICK_MEMORY_LIMIT=128MiB`